amflorio/dvrp-stochastic-requests/README.md

 * The [CPLEX Optimization Studio](https://www.ibm.com/ca-en/products/ilog-cplex-optimization-studio), which is free for academic use.
 CPLEX is used **(i)** for solving the multiple-knapsack models, **(ii)** within the column generation procedure for generating offline route plans, and **(iii)** within a branch-and-cut Traveling Salesman Problem (TSP) algorithm for reoptimizing planned routes.

 ## Building and Running
 A `Makefile` is provided for reference only.
-This should be adapted to match the specific host requirements (including `CPLEX` include files and libraries).
+This should be adapted to match the specific host requirements, including `CPLEX` header files and libraries.

 The code compiles into a single executable `dvrpsr`.
 The app allows several command line options: